Since 2017

 Storage features of whole grain, rice, and almond flour

-These types of flour contain natural oils that quickly oxidize at room temperature – a rancid smell appears.
+These types of flour contain natural oils that quickly oxidise at room temperature, giving off a rancid smell.

-Store them in the refrigerator (in an airtight container) – this way, the flour won't spoil for up to 18 months.
+Store them in the refrigerator in an airtight container, and the flour will keep for up to 18 months.

 How to prevent bugs from appearing

-• Add a bay leaf or a clove of garlic in its skin to the flour container – a natural pest repellent.
+• Add a bay leaf or an unpeeled clove of garlic to the flour container as a natural pest repellent.

-• Regularly check your supplies: if the flour has changed color, smell, or if something is moving in it – throw it away without regret.
+• Check your supplies regularly: if the flour has changed colour or smell, or if something is moving in it, throw it away without regret.

 Table: Flour Storage